schnapster/SqlSauce/README.md

 - make migrations part of the database creation instead of manually handling them
 - 2nd level cache support (ehcache?)
 - explore java 9 modularization
+- DatabaseMethods should fail fast with a DatabaseException if the database is in a known state of not being connected

 ## Roadmap